 If radical self-devotion feels like the oasis on the other side of an impossible desert, that’s ok.
 It’s the tiny steps that make the journey.

 If you’d like to know more about how working with the Diamond Mother Archetypes can support you to deepen into trust, connection and confidence as you confront your shadows and grow through the darkness, then let’s chat.

-I’m pleased to reopen my availability for potent 1:1 Feminine Embodiment Therapeutic Coaching for a small number of committed souls, commencing soon.
+In October 2019, I will be welcoming new women to my 1:1 Feminine Embodiment Therapeutic Coaching for a small number of committed souls, commencing soon.
 This experience is for the woman who desires more a depth and intimacy in her relationships with others, her mothering and career.
 It is a journey of unsMothering, through feminine embodiment, psychotherapy and mother archetypes.

 Much love in your journey to self-devotion, Diamond Woman.